New Big Money Means Gilead Sciences Inc. (GILD) Investors Could Reap Benefit

 Gilead Sciences Inc. (GILD): Who are the competitors?

-The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 28.75% up over the past 12 months and Biogen Inc. (BIIB) that is -10.81% lower over the same period.
-Johnson & Johnson (JNJ) is 17.06% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 2.55% from the last report on Mar 14, 2021 to stand at a total of 22.52 million short shares sold with a short interest ratio of 2.59.
+The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 26.39% up over the past 12 months.
+Johnson & Johnson (JNJ) is 14.10% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 1.64% from the last report on Mar 30, 2021 to stand at a total of 23.44 million short shares sold with a short interest ratio of 2.71.